michaelpq/pg_plugins/README.md

     make install

-All the subcommands of PGXS are available as well.
+All the sub-commands of PGXS are available as well.
 Note that some modules may fail to compile because of missing dependencies or a version of PostgreSQL code incompatible with the module.
 You may want to compile individually modules if that is the case.
 Each module is maintained to be